sodium-friends/docs/docs/sha.md

 ```js
 sodium.crypto_hash_sha256_final(state, out)
 ```
-Finalize a given hash state and write the digest to `output` buffer.
+Finalize a given hash state and write the digest to `out` buffer.
 * `state` must be a buffer of length `crypto_hash_sha256_STATEBYTES` bytes
 * `out` must be a `buffer` of byte length `crypto_hash_sha256_BYTES` bytes